The Stories of Ibis: AI's Story

 The culminating story of the entire novel.
 It is about Ibis herself.
 She starts off as a virtual reality fighting program and over time develops intelligence.
 Her master gains enough funds to create her a body in the real world or level 0.
 There is significant hate against TAIs (True Artificial Intelligence) in the real world.
 Ibis and her friend Raven rebel against their masters to make a point.
 Human hatred was destroying them.
 After many years robots took prevalence and most humans realized they were not worthy to be the guardians of Earth and died in peace.
 The remaining population was stubborn and fought against the robots for centuries.
 The storyteller is a child of this generation, being raised in hatred and ignorance.
 The robots sought to take him captive, and teach him the truth so that he could go to the villages where people lived and teach them the truth.
 The whole point was they cared for the humans and wanted them to live in peace, rather than fighting for their survival.

 Reception

 It was reviewed by the Denver Post to be an "excellent novel".
-Being a Japanese translated to English novel it has a small audience.
+Being a Japanese novel translated to English, it has a small audience.
 The novel was given a 3.85 of 5 by the reviewers at Librarything.com.
 The reviewers of Google Books gave it a 4.33 of 5.